CholiRat/Caso-2-PromptSales/README.md

 ### 7.2.
 MongoDB
 PromptContent uses a non-relational database.
 The decision was taken because it allows more flexibility when filling the metadata for prompt generated content.
 #### -> PromptContent
+The file for the creation of PromptContent's schema is located here: [PromptContent schema](src/database/nosql/schemas/CreationPromptContent.py).
+It serves as a guide to create the various entities for this database.

+This schema is not strict and can have extra information depending on the object.

 These are some examples of stored documents:
 - PCContentRequests
 ``` json
 {